360.859.9090 | 503.405.4300

 by | May 28, 2021 | Battle Ground Pest Control

-When the weather gets warmer in the Pacific Northwest, we all clamor outside so we can enjoy the blooms of spring and the fruits of summer.
-The thing is, we’re not alone!
-Nuisance pests like wasps, hornets, and yellow jackets become prominent during these sunnier months, increasing your risk of stings or worse.
+When the weather gets warmer in the Pacific Northwest, we all want to enjoy the outdoors.
+However, we’re not alone!
+Nuisance pests like wasps, hornets, and yellow jackets become prominent, increasing your risk of stings or worse.
 So, how do you deal with them?

 Let’s take a closer look at each type of pest, starting with what many consider to be the most aggressive and potentially harmful, the yellow jacket.

 Yellow jackets have a very distinct appearance.
-Their bodies, approximately one-half to one-inch long, are slender and smooth, and have yellow and black markings akin to that of a bee, with alternating stripes covering much of their bodies.
+Their bodies, approximately one-half to one-inch long, are slender and smooth, and have yellow and black markings similar to a bee, with alternating stripes covering much of their bodies.

 Another very different thing about the yellow jacket is their manner of nest building.
-As we mentioned, they can be outwardly aggressive when it comes to protecting their colonies, so it should come as no surprise that they’re very careful about where they choose to build their nests.
-You won’t typically see them in the eaves of homes, under covered porch roofs or patios.
-In fact, you won’t typically see them at all because they prefer ready made spaces like animal dens that have been abandoned, hollow trees or fallen logs, or in very deep bushes.
-These nests can sometimes be as big as a basketball, which makes sense in that they can house up to four thousand of the stinging insects!
-That’s a lot of stinging!!!
+As we mentioned, they can be outwardly aggressive when it comes to protecting their colonies, so it should come as no surprise that they are very careful about where they choose to build their nests.
+You won’t typically see them in the eaves of homes or under covered porches.
+In fact, you won’t typically see them at all because they prefer ready-made spaces like abandoned animal dens, hollow trees or fallen logs, or in very deep bushes.
+These nests can sometimes be as big as a basketball, which makes sense since they can house up to four thousand of the stinging insects!
+That’s a lot of stinging!

 Think you might have wasps or hornets instead of yellow jackets?
 We can help with those, too.